Ann Lininger: Politics

-In early 2009, Lininger was appointed to fill Martha Schrader's seat on the Clackamas County Board of Commissioners when Schrader was appointed to the Oregon Senate.
+In early 2009, Lininger ran against Molalla City Councilor, James Needham to fill Martha Schrader's seat on the Clackamas County Board of Commissioners when Schrader was appointed to the Oregon Senate.
 Lininger won a contested election in 2010 to hold the seat, and she did not seek re-election in 2012.
 Lininger subsequently worked as general counsel and vice president at Oregon Iron Works.

 In December 2013, Chris Garrett resigned from his seat in the Oregon House of Representatives to take a seat on the Oregon Court of Appeals.
 In January 2014, county commissioners of Multnomah County and Clackamas County (both of which are represented by the House seat) unanimously voted to appoint Lininger to fill Garrett's seat.

 Lininger won re-election to her legislative seat in 2014 without opposition.
 She was named a co-chair of a joint legislative committee to oversee the implementation of Ballot Measure 91, which legalized marijuana and she served on the House Judiciary and House Revenue committees.
 Lininger won a contested election in 2016 to retain her legislative seat, and she thereafter served as Chair of the House Economic Development and Trade Committee, Co-chair of the Joint Committee on Marijuana Regulation, and as a member of the House Judiciary Committee.
 From 2014-2016, Lininger served as an assistant majority leader in the House Democrats' leadership team.